Looking for the signs of a commitment phobic man?

 For now, I think there are 2 important steps for you to take.

-3) learn how to show up as the ‘One and Only’ in all men’s lives.
-Go ahead and get a copy of my free DVD here titled ‘Becoming His One and Only’.
+- Learn how to show up as the ‘One and Only’ in all men’s lives.
+Go ahead and get a copy of my ‘Becoming His One and Only’ program here.

 Now over to you – help the rest of us women out and let us learn from you!
 What signs have you noticed that indicate a man is a commitment phobic?